A Spatial-channel-temporal-fused Attention for Spiking Neural Networks: Related Work

 \subsection{Attention Mechanisms in SNNs}

-In computer vision, many types of attention models and modules have been developed to capture underlying regions of interest while neglecting other useless information~\cite{hu2018squeeze, WangWZLZH20, jaderberg2015spatial, shen2019visual, wang2018non, xu2017jointly, zhang2019scan, woo2018cbam, chen2017sca, song2017end, gao2019hierarchical}.
-However, compared with ANNs, there are only a few studies that try to involve attention mechanisms in SNN models~\cite{yao2021temporal, kundu2021spike, liu2022event, liu2022general}.
-For example, Yao et al. designed a temporal-wise attention module for input frames to obtain their statistical characteristics at different times~\cite{yao2021temporal}.
-With this method, the importance of different frames can be judged during training and the irrelevant frames can be discarded at the inference stage, thus resulting in a substantial performance increase.
-Recently, several studies further demonstrated the effectiveness of visual attention by introducing spatial-wise, channel-wise and temporal-wise attentions into SNN models~\cite{kundu2021spike, liu2022event, liu2022general}.
-Inspired by predictive remapping of attention~\cite{rolfs2011predictive, mathot2010evidence, szinte2018pre, wilmott2021transsaccadic, golomb2021visual}, we attempt to construct a spatial-channel-temporal-fused attention module for SNNs, which allows us to effectively locate underlying target regions by using historically accumulated spatial-channel information.
-To the best of our knowledge, our proposed SCTFA attention mechanism is the first one that combines the spatial, channel, and temporal information altogether for SNNs.
+In computer vision, many types of attention models and modules have been developed to capture underlying regions of interest while neglecting other irrelevant information~\cite{hu2018squeeze, WangWZLZH20, jaderberg2015spatial, shen2019visual, wang2018non, xu2017jointly, zhang2019scan, woo2018cbam, song2017end, fu2020scene}.
+However, compared with ANNs, only a few studies have attempted to incorporate attention mechanisms in SNN models~\cite{yao2021temporal, zhu2022tcja, 103389fnins20221079357, kundu2021spike, liu2022event, liu2022general}.
+For example, Yao et al. designed a temporal-wise attention (TA) module for input frames to obtain their statistical characteristics at different timesteps~\cite{yao2021temporal}.
+With this method, the importance of different frames can be judged during training and the irrelevant frames can be discarded at the inference stage, thus resulting in substantially improved performance.
+On the basis of the TA module, a temporal-channel joint attention (TCJA) architectural unit was developed for establishing the association between the timestep and the channel~\cite{zhu2022tcja}.
+The resulting TCJA-SNN model has been demonstrated to exhibit significant superiority on several mainstream static and neuromorphic datasets.
+Inspired by the dynamical features of biological synapses, a recent study proposed a spatio-temporal synaptic connection SNN (STSC-SNN) model consisting of two plug-and-play blocks, a temporal response filter (TRF) and a feedforward lateral inhibition (FLI), to enhance the temporal information processing capabilities of SNNs~\cite{103389fnins20221079357}.
+Additionally, several other studies further demonstrated the effectiveness of visual attention by introducing different types of spatial-wise, channel-wise and temporal-wise attentions into SNN models~\cite{kundu2021spike, liu2022event, liu2022general}.
+Motivated by predictive attentional remapping~\cite{rolfs2011predictive, mathot2010evidence, szinte2018pre, wilmott2021transsaccadic, golomb2021visual}, we construct a spatial-channel-temporal-fused attention module for SNNs in this study.
+The proposed SCTFA module allows SNNs to effectively locate underlying target regions by using accumulated historical spatial-channel information.
+Unlike the TA and TCJA modules, our SCTFA module does not choose important input frames, but makes full use of historically-accumulated spatial-channel information in the temporal direction.
+Accordingly, the SCTFA module provides a flexible approach to deeply integrate spatial, channel, and temporal information for SNNs.